gopheracademy/gopheracademy-web/content/advent-2018/go-arrow.md

 ![arrow shared](/postimages/advent-2018/go-arrow/arrow-shared.png)

 The idea behind Arrow is to describe and implement a cross-language open standard for representing structured data, and for efficiently sharing this data across languages and processes.
-This is embodied as an `arrow::array` in C++, and the `Vector`  classes in Java, the reference implementations.
+This is embodied as an `arrow::Array` class in C++, and the `Vector` class in Java, the reference implementations.
-Languages currently supported include C, C++, Java, JavaScript, Python, Ruby, Rust, R, and MATLAB.
+Languages currently supported include C, C++, Java, JavaScript, R, Ruby, Rust, MATLAB and Python.

 ... and -- of course -- Go :)

 [InfluxData](https://www.influxdata.com/) contributed the original Go code for Apache Arrow, as announced [here](https://www.influxdata.com/blog/influxdata-apache-arrow-go-implementation/).
-The Go Arrow package (started by [Stuart Carnie](https://twitter.com/stuartcarnie) had support for:
+The Go Arrow package (started by [Stuart Carnie](https://twitter.com/stuartcarnie)) had support for:

 - primitive arrays (`{u,}int{8,16,32,64}`, `float{32,64}`, ...)
 - parametric types (`timestamp`)